Taifa: First period (11th century)

-After the fall of the Caliphate of Cordoba in 1031 about 33 independent taifas emerged out of the civil war and conflict in al-Andalus.
+After the fall of the Caliphate of Cordoba in 1031 about 33 independent taifas emerged from the civil war and conflict in al-Andalus.
 Many of the less tenable taifa kingdoms had disappeared by the 1030s, having been taken over by more powerful neighboring taifas.
 The strongest and largest taifas in this first period (11th century) were the Taifa of Zaragoza, Taifa of Toledo, Taifa of Badajoz and the Taifa of Seville.
 The most notable taifa to conquer most of its weak neighbours was the Taifa of Seville under the Abbadid dynasty.

 Al-Tagr al-Adna (Central Portugal)

 This region includes the Central and Lisbon region of Portugal and Extremadura region of Spain.